Aggressive Ducks: Why drakes attack and how to permanently stop aggression

 Not every drake will be like this, unfortunately.
 Captain’s the type of guy to get along with everyone, and Eli took advantage.
 Some drakes will simply run if they see other drakes that are higher in the pecking order.
 I don’t know why, maybe they’re just more fearful by nature.
 Edward is like that.
 The other drakes don’t bully him, but he still acts terrified.
 (Frankly, it seems like he panics if you even look at him funny.)
 And sometimes drakes will be bullies and not let subordinate drakes anywhere near.

 So even if you’re “top duck,” it doesn’t automatically mean he will see you as a heartless monster and skedaddle every time he even thinks he smells you.
-With some drakes, you will still be able to get along, especially if you make an effort to still be buddies with them.
+With most drakes, you will still be able to get along, especially if you make an effort to still be buddies with them.

 When culling IS the best solution